MakeMyLifeEasy/Plastic-Pollution/docs/index.md

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/Book1_15874823003510/Sheet3?:embed=yes&:display_count=yes&:showVizHome=no" width="800" height="500" scrolling='yes'> </iframe>

+China is the leading plastic producer accounting for about 28%.
+Meanwhile, Europe and NAFTA are on a similar level each with a share of around 18%~19% as depicted below.

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/Book1_15874823003510/Sheet5?:embed=yes&:display_count=yes&:showVizHome=no" width="800" height="500" scrolling='yes'> </iframe>

+### **Mismanaged Plastic Waste**

+The waste’s that are not properly disposed and are at a high risk of entering the ocean.
+The highest share of the world’s ocean plastics pollution has its origin in Asia.
+China being the highest contributor followed by Indonesia, Philippines and Vietnam.
+The global mismanaged plastic waste derived from a given country is depicted in the chart below.

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/Book1_15874823003510/Sheet6?:embed=yes&:display_count=yes&:showVizHome=no" width="800" height="500" scrolling='yes'> </iframe>